 Appearance and Function

-Since the main reason most people buy one of these units is to provide an authentic dining experience, the appearance and capacity of the oven are important considerations.
+Since the main reason most people buy a hearth oven is to provide an authentic dining experience, the appearance and capacity of the unit are important considerations.
 There are a few options to bear in mind when bringing a nod to the Old World into your establishment.

 Brick and ceramic hearths reach high temperatures to give crusts just the right amount of crispness and cook the pizzas rather quickly.
 Front-of-the-house units can be outfitted with extended façades, whether your oven has one compartment or two compartments.
 The compartments can be as small as 20-inches wide and 34-inches deep.
 They can be as large as 65.25-inches wide and 76-inches deep, and bake as many as (12) 20-inch pizzas at once.
-No matter how large or small, these ovens are designed to fit seamlessly into your stone, brick, or stucco décor.
+No matter how large or small, you're likely to find a wood-fired pizza oven are designed to fit seamlessly into your stone, brick, or stucco décor.

 Availability of Fuel Source